ga4gh/cat-vrs/docs/source/value_object_descriptor/framework.rst

-Value Object Descriptor Framework !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Value Object Descriptor Specification !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 This draft standard proposal, under development by Driver Projects of the GKS Work Stream, specifies standard data classes for the exchange of common information useful for the description of variation but superfluous to the salient elements necessary for specifying a value object.
 We describe these classes as Value Object Descriptors (VODs).
-The VOD framework introduced here is version-controlled and extensible, and envisioned to seed a larger collection of VODs used with other GA4GH standards beyond VRSATILE.
+The VOD specification introduced here is version-controlled and extensible, and envisioned to seed a larger collection of VODs used with other GA4GH standards beyond VRSATILE.